himadriganguly/FrontendBit/README.md

 ### Use online services

-Like plnkr.co , jsFiddle , jsBin , codePen or any others such free service.
+Like plnkr.co , jsFiddle , jsBin , codePen or any other such free service.

 ### Compressed files (the old linux way)

-Please write a mail explaining how to test the code you just send.
+Please write a mail explaining how to test the code with the compressed files attached at suhassrivastava@valonia.co.in